skulonen/QuickActions/README.md

 A productivity-boosting add-in for ArcGIS Pro.

-Replaces the context menu of layers and tables in the table of context with a popup window that provides quick access to common workflows.
+Replaces the context menu of layers and tables in the table of contents with a popup window that provides quick access to common workflows.

 ## Popup tabs